 “Getting to like you, getting to hope you like me…”

 One of the most important things to consider when beginning lessons with a new transfer piano student is how you will go about building a strong teacher/student relationship.
-It can be a bit of a rocky road in the beginning.
-They’re getting used to you and your ways, you’re getting used to theirs.
-They’ll either miss their former teacher… or will have had a negative experience with piano lessons in the past.
+It can be a bit of a rocky road in the beginning; they’re getting used to you and your ways, you’re getting used to theirs.
+They’ll may miss their former teacher… or could possibly have had a negative experience with piano lessons in the past.
 Having a common ground of mutual trust, respect and (hopefully!) friendship is paramount.
 Take a genuine interest in their out-of-piano life.
 Have a good sense of humour.
 Be the piano teacher they’ll wish they began with in the first place!

 “Getting to know you, putting it my way but nicely…”